11 Reasons Your Portable AC Fills with Water Too Quickly

 The reason is air conditioner companies are very keen of their reputation when selling the unit.
 They cannot afford to hurt their reputation as there is so much competition.

-Unless the damage or problem in the AC is during delivery and you can return the portable AC to get a new one.
+Unless the damage or problem in the AC is during delivery, you can return the portable AC to get a new one.

-The reason of course primarily may be high relative humidity in the area you live but it might just be due to the fact that you have bought a new unit.
+The reason of course primarily may be high relative humidity in the area you live but it might just be because you have bought a new unit.

-When you air condition your living space after a while, AC removes the humidity from floor, walls, ceiling, furniture and other things including the air.
-This might result in high amount of water accumulation in the water pan.
+When you air condition your living space after a long time, or the first time, AC removes the humidity from the floor, walls, ceiling, furniture, and other things including the air.
+This might result in a high amount of water accumulation by your portable AC.

 5. Faulty Condensate Pump

-An easy way to get rid of condensate entirely is to set up a condensate pump.
+An easy way to get rid of this repeated inconvenience of emptying your portable AC water tank is to set up a condensate pump.

-Normally the water that is accumulating in the water pan is directed to your desirable location by using condensate pump.
-It is very easy to set it up.
+This water that collects in the water pan will automatically be directed to your desired location.
+Plus, It is very easy to set it up.

-Either condensate pump is faulty or the drain hose entering or leaving the pump is blocked or bent.
+Either the condensate pump is faulty, or the drain hose entering or leaving the pump is blocked or bent.
 This is stopping the route of water.

-It is a good idea to check the pipe running before and after the condensate pump.
+It is a good idea to check the pipe running before and after the condensate pump before replacing it.

-If you have not used a condensate pump till now, give it a look, especially if you are bothered with draining your portable AC.
+If you have not used a condensate pump till now, give it a look, especially if you are bothered with draining your portable AC again and again.

-It is very easy to setup.
-All you have to do is attach the drain hose to your AC and connect it with the condensate pump.
+It is very easy to set up.
+All you have to do is attach the drain hose to your AC and connect it to the condensate pump.

 The condensate pump is connected to an electricity source.
-The water keeps collecting into your condensate pump until it has reached a certain level.
-When that level is reached, pump will start by itself and water will be directed to your desired location.
+The water keeps collecting in your condensate pump until it has reached a certain level.
+When that level is reached, the pump will start by itself and water will be directed to your desired location.

 The most convenient option thereby is using a condensate pump.
 If you want to go with it, I picked one for you.
 Click here to see specifications.